json-schema-org/referencing/draft-handrews-jri.md

 Such a base IRI is necessary if the implementation encounters a relative IRI-reference prior to determining a non-relative a base IRI defined within the content.
 It is assumed that any provided base IRI has been determined in accordance with the relevant specifications.

-An implementation that does not meet either of the above critiria yet still disregards this recommendation MUST document the limitation and treat unresolvable relative references as an error.
+An implementation that does not meet either of the above criteria yet still disregards this recommendation MUST document the limitation and treat unresolvable relative references as an error.

 Defining a default base IRI as allowed by {{!RFC3986, Section 5.1.4}} is deferred to context specifications.